eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 it is called 'key binding'.

-The technical implementation of this verification depends on which of the standards mentioned in \[Topic 12\] is supported by the Wallet Instance.
+The technical implementation of this verification depends on which of the standards mentioned in \[Topic 12\] is supported by the Wallet Unit.
 Each of these standards specifies in detail how to carry out this verification.

 ##### 6.6.3.8 Relying Party verifies or trusts User binding